Code-Institute-Submissions/GeorgianF-Hangman-Python-P3_JulyResub/README.md

 <img width="307" alt="end game" src="https://user-images.githubusercontent.com/91877102/160243999-97dfab2b-0b6d-4566-9f97-933c764c252a.png">

 - If the user chooses _Y_ the game will restart with another random word
 - If the user chooses empty or invalid data, the game will stop.
-The raise keyword is used to raise an exception and the user is informed about via an ASCII ART + message
+The raise keyword is used to raise an exception and the user is informed about via an ASCII ART + message "TypeError: The game has stopped..."

 <img width="225" alt="wrong input end game" src="https://user-images.githubusercontent.com/91877102/160244128-dca65423-629d-4948-b84e-524ef2acd68c.png">